aws-samples/aws-cdk-ecs-refarch-moodle/README.md

    Note: CDK automatically creates an ECR repository with a generated name (typically containing "cdk" and a hash).
 The `cdk destroy` command does not automatically delete ECR repositories that contain images.

-## Architecture

-This solution deploys:
-- Amazon ECS with AWS Fargate for running Moodle containers
-- Application Load Balancer for distributing traffic
-- Amazon Aurora Serverless v2 or provisioned for the database
-- Amazon ElastiCache (Redis or Valkey) in serverless or provisioned mode for caching
-- Amazon EFS for shared file storage
-- Amazon CloudFront for content delivery
-- AWS Secrets Manager for credential management
-- Amazon VPC with public and private subnets

-For more details, see the [blog post](https://aws.amazon.com/blogs/publicsector/modernize-moodle-lms-aws-serverless-containers/).